Ryle90/url-aliaser/README.md

 ### 1: Add firebase file:

-Add firebase.js to src and copy this code into the file:
+Add `firebase.js` to `src` folder and copy this code into the file:

     import firebase from "firebase/app";
     import "firebase/auth";